jadonmmiller/UltimateDuetMenuSystem/README.md

 ## Features waiting on firmware compatability
  These are features I'd like to add to the display system but aren't yet available in the firmware.
-The creator of the Duet (David Crocker) told me that in release 3.02 of the firmware he plans on adding support for displaying anything in the object model, so these should be possible in the near future!
+The creator of the Duet (David Crocker) told me that he plans on adding support for displaying anything in the object model soon, so these should be possible in the near future!

  - Only show SD cards when they're mounted (Supported for the internal card, but not the external yet.)